-Figure 103 MAC Table
+Figure 105 MAC Table

-Table 67 MAC Table
+Table 68 MAC Table

 LABEL DESCRIPTION Sort by Click one of the following buttons to display and arrange the data according to that button type.
 The information is then displayed in the summary table below.
 MAC Click this button to display and arrange the data according to MAC address.
 VID Click this button to display and arrange the data according to VLAN group.
 Port Click this button to display and arrange the data according to port number.
+This field displays Drop if you configure a filtering rule to drop the traffic from the MAC address.
 Index This is the incoming frame index number.
 MAC Address This is the MAC address of the device from which this incoming frame came.
 VID This is the VLAN group to which this frame belongs.
-Port This is the port from which the above MAC address was learned. Туре This shows whether the MAC address is dynamic (learned by the switch) or static (manually entered in the Static MAC Forwarding screen).
+Port This is the port from which the above MAC address was learned.
+This field displays drop if you configure a filter rule for the MAC address in the Filtering screen. Туре This shows whether the MAC address is dynamic (learned by the switch) or static (manually entered in the Static MAC Forwarding screen).

-CHAPTER 29 ARP Table
+CHAPTER 28 ARP Table